MicrosoftDocs/entra-docs/docs/identity-platform/reference-microsoft-graph-app-manifest.md

 -  `SecurityGroup` (for security groups and Microsoft Entra roles)
 -  `ApplicationGroup` (this option includes only groups that are assigned to the application)
 -  `DirectoryRole` (gets the Microsoft Entra directory roles the user is a member of)
--  `All` (this will get all of the security groups, distribution groups, and Microsoft Entra directory roles that the signed-in user is a member of).
+-  `All` (this gets all of the security groups, distribution groups, and Microsoft Entra directory roles that the signed-in user is a member of).

 Example: